- severe impairment or loss of intellectual capacity and personality integration, due to the loss of or damage to neurons in the brain.

 In prison his dementia returned and he stayed there two years.In Our Town

-dementia is the final stage in the cases that become chronic.The Ethics of Medical Homicide and Mutilation</p>
+Dementia is the final stage in the cases that become chronic.The Ethics of Medical Homicide and Mutilation</p>

 1806, from Latin dementia "madness, distraction, folly," noun of state from dementem, from dementer (see dement).
 It existed earlier in an anglicized form, demency (1520s), from French démence.
 Dementia praecox is a Modern Latin form recorded from 1899 in English, 1891 in German, from French démence précoce (1857).
 See precocious.

-Deterioration of intellectual faculties, such as memory, concentration, and judgment, resulting from an organic disease or a disorder of the brain, and often accompanied by emotional disturbance and personality changes.
+- Deterioration of intellectual faculties, such as memory, concentration, and judgment, resulting from an organic disease or a disorder of the brain, and often accompanied by emotional disturbance and personality changes.

 - Deterioration of intellectual faculties, such as memory, concentration, and judgment, sometimes accompanied by emotional disturbance and personality changes.
 Dementia is caused by organic damage to the brain (as in Alzheimer's disease), head trauma, metabolic disorders, or the presence of a tumor.